 For example in a situation where the goods supplied are business critical, i.e. the supply of internet or phone lines to a call centre, it would be perfectly reasonable for a higher fee/percentage to be applied as the consequences would be significant.

 Is the clause in question a primary or secondary obligation?

-If it is a primary obligation then the clause is not a liquidated damages clause.
+Primary: The clause is not a liquidated damages clause.

-Is that remedy proportionate to those legitimate interests/aims and the likely loss suffered, or is the remedy excessive?
+Yes: Is that remedy proportionate to those legitimate interests/aims and the likely loss suffered, or is the remedy excessive?

 Should I include a liquidated damages clause in my contract?